Optimal Control for a Class of Infinite Dimensional Systems Involving an $L^\infty$-term in the Cost Functional: First and second-order optimality conditions

 where we denote $[p]_{1} = p(1^+) - p(1^-)$.
-Note also that the Lagrangian $L$ is twice differentiable.
-The following lemma will enable us to calculate the first and second-order derivatives of the cost function $J$ in a convenient way.
+Note that the functionals $L$ and $\mathbf{L}$ are both twice continuously differentiable.
+The following lemma enables us to derive the first and second-order derivatives of the $L$ in a convenient way.

 \begin{lemma} The following identity holds: